muchaste/ArdOxy/README.md

 An Arduino controlled system for long term automated oxygen control in fish tanks with FireStingO2 optical oxygen sensors.
 *This project is currently under development - the original sketch has been tested in a 8-week long-term test (see below).*

+This project description is aimed at readers from all backgrounds.
+However, it cannot provide a complete introduction into coding for arduino and the basic functioning principles behind all components (e.g. serial communication).
+For this, I advise you to find some of the excellent tutorials and wikis that are out there (link collection coming soon...).

 ## Table of Contents
 * [Background](#background)
 * [Basic Setup](#basic-setup)